 One thing to keep in mind, just as a historical bookmark, is that conflict over cultural change and churn have been recurring hallmarks of Brick Lane’s past, as Richard Derecki so beautifully distilled for On London last year.
 We left-liberals celebrate the centuries of churn in which Brick Lane and the wider Spitalfields have been havens for successive influxes of refugees and hopeful migrants: French Huguenots, East European Jews and, from the 1970s, Bengalis.
 But others have hated, feared and resented this celebrated list, creating parallel and less agreeable accounts of dilution and displacement.
 Even today, you don’t have to look too hard to find online laments for the “poor old Cockneys”, allegedly “pushed out” by “the Asians”.

 A recurring irony about anti-gentrification activists – one all the more piquant for their inability to see it – is that so often they are the righteous advance guard of the very forces they say they wish to repel.
-Brick Lane has become trendy of late, a home for art shows, niche fashion, retro markets, chic bookshops and “street food”, with much of this activity housed and hosted at the brewery building itself.
+Brick Lane has become trendy of late, a home for art shows, niche fashion, retro markets, chic bookshops and “street food”, with much of this activity housed and hosted at the brewery building complex itself.

 Such incursions have themselves triggered resistance.
 Only six years ago, the novelty Cereal Killer Café, with its two young, bearded Irish proprietors, was attacked by a Class War performance troupe as a symbol of gentrification, egged on by one of London’s more cloistered anarchists.
 Among those who joined the fray was a 55-year-old Shoreditch resident called Esther.
 She was, at least, a realist: “It’s our fault, artists like me go to these kind of areas, then the architects follow, the developers, the hipsters…” Precisely.